macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 SQLite resources
 ++++++++++++++++

 SQLite is a SQL database engine that is especially easy to work with because the database — regardless of its size or how many tables it might include — is in a single ``.db`` file.
+You can copy the file, upload it to a server, and so on — it is a standalone file.

-Unlike other database systems, a SQLite database does not have a username or password option.
+Unlike other database systems, a SQLite database does not have a username or password for access to the database itself.

 * `SQLite homepage <https://www.sqlite.org/index.html>`_
+* `Download and install SQLite for your operating system <https://www.sqlite.org/download.html>`_ (note: MacOS already has SQLite)
-* Download the free `DB Browser for SQLite <https://sqlitebrowser.org/>`_
+* Download the free `DB Browser for SQLite <https://sqlitebrowser.org/>`_ (you can easily create tables by importing CSV files) — use this to create a new database, add tables, set data types for columns, etc.
 * SQLite can be used without SQLAlchemy: `Using SQLite3 with Flask <https://flask.palletsprojects.com/en/1.1.x/patterns/sqlite3/>`_

 Connecting to a MySQL database